cpjobling/eg-247-textbook/_build/laplace_transform/4/transfer_functions.md

 $$V_{\mathrm{out}}(s) = \frac{-1}{s^2 + 3s + 1}.\frac{1}{s}$$

-We can solve this by partial fraction expansion and inverse Laplace transform as is done in the text book with the help of Matlab's `residue` function.
+We can solve this by partial fraction expansion and inverse Laplace transform as is done in the text book with the help of MATLAB's `residue` function.

-Here, however we'll use the LTI block that was introduced in the lecture.
+Here, however we'll use the LTI block.

 Define the circuit as a transfer function